kimgoetzke/randolf/README.md

 The margin in pixels that is used when near-maximising or near-snapping a window.
 The margin is subtracted from the size of the screen when calculating the size and position of the window.
 Can be configured via the tray icon context menu.

-##### file_logging_enabled

-Default: `true`

-Whether to write logs to a file in the directory of the executable or the project root directory.
-The log file is named `randolf.log`.
-The log file is overwritten on each start of the application.
-Can be configured via the tray icon context menu but requires restart to take effect.

 ##### allow_selecting_same_center_windows